Skip to main content

 The Cognitive-Debt Problem

 A new term entered the developer lexicon in early 2026: cognitive debt — the accumulated sloppiness of repeated AI interactions that erodes a codebase over time.
 Bad CLAUDE.md files.
 Stale context.
 Prompts that paper over architectural problems.
 Diffs no one reviewed.
-Cognitive debt is the tech debt of the agentic era, and the operating model in this guide — and at Vibecademy — is built to prevent it.
+Cognitive debt is the tech debt of the agentic era, and the vibe coding workflow in this guide — and at Vibecademy — is built to prevent it.

 If a course you are evaluating does not address security review, agent orchestration, and cognitive debt, you are looking at a 2024 course with a 2026 sticker.